 1. 1.
 The period of exacerbation of the disease, when pain is pronounced both during movement and at rest.

 4. 4.
-Cancer diagnosed at any stage.
+Diagnosed oncological diseases at any stage.

 6. 6.
 Poisoning.

-Initial positionA set of exercises
+Initial positionSet of exercises

-Standing on your feet
+Standing on my feet

 3. 3.
-Book on the head.
-Place the hardcover edition on top of your head so that it does not slide out.
-In this state, you need to hold out for 3-4 minutes.
-If there is a feeling of discomfort, then the time is shortened.
-This exercise is designed to return the vertebrae to a physiologically correct position.
+Book on head.
+It is necessary to place the hardcover edition on the top of your head so that it does not move out.
+You need to hold out in this state for 3-4 minutes.
+If a feeling of discomfort appears, the time is reduced.
+This exercise is designed to return the vertebrae to their physiologically correct position.

 Sitting on a chair

 3. 3.
 Both hands should be placed on the back of the neck, fingers crossed, while the neck and back should be straight.
-In this position, you need to perform sliding movements with your fingers, while tilting your head
+In this position, you need to perform sliding movements with your fingers while tilting your head

 Exercises for osteochondrosis of the cervicothoracic region